-One major conclusion from our investigation is that there are several major components necessary for deriving linking theories, whether they are a set of 1-link theories or a single 3-link theory.
-Based on the acquisition theory specified here, we propose that any theory of how children derive linking theories will require the main components in Table 8.
-This component specification will hopefully allow future researchers to reference these same main components, and so facilitate comparisons across different learning approaches.
-Additionally, Table 8 lists our specific implementations of these main components.
+One major conclusion from our investigation is that there are a relatively large number of components necessary for deriving linking theories, whether they are a set of 1-link theories or a single 3-link theory.
+Based on the acquisition theory specified here, we propose that any theory of how children derive linking theories will require the components in Table 8.